materials-data-facility/matchem-llm/README.md

 * [CamelAI - Chemistry](https://huggingface.co/datasets/camel-ai/chemistry): Chemistry dataset is composed of 20K problem-solution pairs obtained using gpt-4.
 The dataset problem-solutions pairs generating from 25 chemistry topics, 25 subtopics for each topic and 32 problems for each "topic,subtopic" pairs.
 * [ChemData700k](https://huggingface.co/datasets/AI4Chem/ChemData700K?row=0): ChemData is a large-scale chemistry competency instruction tuning dataset for language models, which includes nine chemistry core tasks and 730K high-quality questions and answers, sampled from 1/10 of 7 million pieces of data.
 * [ChemBench4k](https://huggingface.co/datasets/AI4Chem/ChemBench4K): ChemBench is a large-scale chemistry competency evaluation benchmark for language models, which includes nine chemistry core tasks and 4100 high-quality single-choice questions and answers.
+* [ChemBench - Lamalab](https://github.com/lamalab-org/chem-bench): The goal of this project is to add more chemistry benchmark tasks in a BIG-bench compatible way, and develop a pipeline to benchmark frontier and open models.

 ## Materials
 * [Battery Device QA](https://huggingface.co/datasets/batterydata/battery-device-data-qa): Battery device records, including anode, cathode, and electrolyte.